pivovarit/parallel-collectors/README.md

 ### Limitations

-- short-circuiting after encountering an exception doesn't actually kill background tasks
+- short-circuiting after encountering an exception doesn't actually kill background tasks (`CompletableFuture` limitation)
-- the processing starts after the whole stream is buffered
+- collected `Stream` is always evaluated as a whole, even if the following operation is short-circuiting

 ## Version History

 ### [0.3.0](https://github.com/pivovarit/parallel-collectors/releases/tag/0.3.0) (05-04-2019)
 - Introduced a new API method: `paralleltoStream`